 Follow Coach Blasi on Twitter: @CoachBlasi

 A 1994 graduate of Miami, Blasi took over the reins at his alma mater in 1999 as the youngest head coach in Division I hockey and has worked tirelessly ever since to make that family the strongest unit it can be.
-After earning 2010 College Hockey News and CollegeHockey247.com National Coach of the Year honors, the 2006 Spencer Penrose Award from the American Hockey Coaches Association (AHCA) for National Coach of the Year, and five CCHA Coach of the Year Awards, including last season (2013), Blasi's credentials speak for themself.
-Having led the RedHawks to three regular-season CCHA Championships, one Mason Cup (CCHA Tournament championship), nine trips to the NCAA Tournament, including each of the last eight years, and back-to-back NCAA Frozen Four appearances in just 14 seasons with the Red and White, Blasi's "Brotherhood" values of family and togetherness are paying big dividends in Oxford.
+After earning 2010 College Hockey News and CollegeHockey247.com National Coach of the Year honors, the 2006 Spencer Penrose Award from the American Hockey Coaches Association (AHCA) for National Coach of the Year, and five CCHA Coach of the Year Awards, Blasi's credentials speak for itself.
+Having led the RedHawks to three regular-season CCHA Championships, one Mason Cup (CCHA Tournament championship), nine trips to the NCAA Tournament, including eight straight from 2006-13, and back-to-back NCAA Frozen Four appearances in just 15 seasons with the Red and White, Blasi's "Brotherhood" values of family and togetherness are paying big dividends in Oxford.

 "I am committed to this program and the people involved with it," Blasi said.
 "We are all going to achieve more when we work together and that is evidenced by the team and individual success we have had in the last few years.
 We are in the business to not only develop quality hockey players but to develop student-athletes with great character."